OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-13.md

 ## 1 Samuel 13:23

-And the garrison of the Philistines went out to the pass of Michmash.
+The garrison of the Philistines moved out to the pass of Michmash.